vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 -- for all the out going edges of vertex 1, get edge property prop1. nebula> GO FROM 1 OVER e1 YIELD e1.prop1

--- the same as above sentence
-nebula> GO FROM 1 OVER e1 YIELD e1._src AS s, serve._dst AS d \
+-- the same as above statement nebula> GO FROM 1 OVER e1 YIELD e1._src AS s, serve._dst AS d \
  | FETCH PROP ON e1 $-.s -> $-.d YIELD e1.prop1